What to know about fatal shooting of 'King of the Hill' actor Jonathan Joss as co-stars pay tribute

 In a statement, de Gonzales alleged that when Ceja Alvarez opened fire, Joss pushed his husband out of the way and saved his life.

 Ceja Alvarez was charged with murder.
-Court records indicate he was freed Monday on a $200,000 bond.
+He is free on a $200,000 bond.

-Ceja Alvarez’s attorney, Alfonso Otero, did not immediately return a call or an email seeking comment.
+Ceja Alvarez’s attorney, Alfonso Otero, has not returned multiple calls or emails seeking comment.

 Robert Rios, a friend of Joss', told TV station KSAT that Joss and Ceja Alvarez were neighbors and the two had argued for years.